andrewhw/cis6060-A2/README.md

 			run a cross validation pipeline on the *Abalone* data

 	* `tools/runpipe_cancer_5_fold.sh` :
-			run a cross validation pipeline on the *Cancer* data
+			run a cross validation pipeline on the *Cancer By Gene Expression* data

 	The result of running these pipelines will be placed in directories named `abalone-folded-*` and `cancer-folded-*`.